Analysts In Training Committee

 Jessica Mitchell, Chair, Membership Registration Committee

 Mission: AIT gives a voice to candidates at each member training institute.
 The group meets once a month, working toward the long-term advancement of psychoanalysis.
 The committee hosts workshops on such topics as preparing for the licensing exam and building a thriving professional practice, and contributes public relations strategies to the organization.
 Through their work with AIT, members develop a rich network with other candidates and members as they move forward on their career paths.

 Mission: To present a current topic of psychoanalytic inquiry that is of major interest to analysts and the general public at the NAAP annual conference.
 By securing renowned presenters who represent the major schools of psychoanalytic thought, the committee strives to provide an inspirational and exciting event.

 Continuing Education Committee

-Mission: To provide NAAP members and the professional psychoanalytic community at large with seminars, workshops, and programs on educational, scientific, or cultural topics that are relevant to psychoanalysis; will advance the profession; and promote the professional development of the individual.
-These include 1) new theoretical and clinical perspectives as they develop in the field; 2) research findings that validate or challenge psychoanalytic theory and practice; 3) reviews and comparisons of, and contrasts between classical psychoanalytic concepts and other existing or developing schools of thought; and 4) artistic and cultural developments relevant to psychoanalysis.
+Mission: To provide NAAP members and the larger psychoanalytic community with seminars and workshops on educational or cultural topics that are relevant to psychoanalysis, will advance the profession, and promote professional development.
+Topics may include new theoretical and clinical perspectives; research findings that validate or challenge psychoanalytic theory and practice; reviews and comparisons of classical psychoanalytic concepts and other existing or developing schools of thought; and artistic and cultural developments relevant to psychoanalysis.

 Aryeh Maidenbaum, Co-Chair & Natalie Riccio, Co-Chair